scaleway/api.scaleway.com/contents/security.md

 ##### List all security groups [GET]

-List all security groups associate with your account
+List all security groups associated with your account

 The response is an object that has a key called `security_groups`.
 This key contains an array of security group objects each of which contains the standard `security_groups` attributes.